sagold/json-schema-library/README.md

 `addRemoteSchema` lets you add additional schemas that can be referenced by an URL using `$ref`.
 Use this to combine multiple schemas without changing the actual schema.

-Each schemas is referenced by their unique `$id` (since draft-06, previously `id`).
+Each schema is referenced by their unique `$id` (since draft-06, previously `id`).
 Usually an `$id` is specified as an url, for example `https://mydomain.com/schema/schema-name` or with a file extension like `https://mydomain.com/schema/schema-name.json`.

 On a compiled schema